cbmi-group/DeepETPicker/README.md

 `Installation time`: the size of Docker mirror of Deepetpicker is 7.21 GB, and the installation time depends on your network speed.
 When the network speed is fast enough, it can be configured within a few minutes.

 ## **Particle picking tutorial**

+Detailed tutorials for two sample datasets of [SHREC2021](https://github.com/cbmi-group/DeepETPicker/blob/main/tutorials/A_tutorial_of_particlePicking_on_SHREC2021_dataset.md) and [EMPIAR-10045](https://github.com/cbmi-group/DeepETPicker/blob/main/tutorials/A_tutorial_of_particlePicking_on_EMPIAR10045_dataset.md) are provided.
+Main steps of DeepETPicker includeds preprocessing, traning of DeepETPicker, inference of DeepETPicker, and particle visualization.

 ### **Preprocessing**
 - Data preparation